Assisting new bino-chair users, e.g., at a star party

 • Again, they can adjust IPD if theirs is very unusual (less important).

-• They adjust the focus, typically one eye at a time.
+• They adjust the focus, typically one eye and one ocular at a time, while keeping the small target centered.

 • For high elevation targets, they use torso strength to push the backrest further back.
-When new users make large changes in viewing elevation, it is safer without the binoculars directly in front of the eyes.
-The cushion is best if under the nape of the neck.
+When new users make large changes in viewing elevation, it is safer without the binoculars directly in front of their eyes.
+You can adjust the teeter height on backrest again (for example if the binoculars become too close to their eyes when their head is tilted back, then raise the teeter mounts on the backrest).
+The thick cushion is best if under the nape of the neck.

 Other advice:

-• Those who cannot operate an ordinary zero gravity chair, will need more assistance.
+• Those who have more difficulty operating an ordinary zero gravity chair, will need more assistance; this may include very short persons or children.

-• The chair-front counterweight is intentionally heavy (important).
-It reduces the chance that the entire chair could tip backwards, and it assists when returning the backrest upright.
+• The chair-front counterweight reduces the chance that the entire chair could tip backwards, and it assists when returning the backrest upright (important).

-• Many can choose to not use eye glasses and can instead focus each ocular.
+• Many can choose not to use eyeglasses and can instead focus each ocular.
 This may not work for those with a lot of astigmatism.
-However for star-hopping, it is helpful to be able to see some bright star locations when not looking through the binoculars.
+For star-hopping when sitting in the chair and not looking through the binoculars, some may need to momentarily put glasses on to see the star locations and to line up.

 Please follow and like us: